mpeters19/BUF_SCAMP/README.md

 1. read raw 10s parsivel files,
 2. convert the time to an Epoch time
 3. adds parsivel measured/outputted variables to a Python dictionary
-4. Applies a data quality matrix from Ali Tokay
+4. Applies a data quality matrix from Ali Tokay to DSD

-This outputted dictionary then gets converted to an xarray dataset externally (not using PyDSD) and saved to a local directory as one netCDF file (we go from 5760 10s files to one 24 hr file, which makes it way easier to handle going forward).
+Each outputted dictionary then gets converted to an xarray dataset externally (not using PyDSD) and saved to a local directory as a netCDF file.

+The rest of the processing flow is an adaptation from the repository created by Joe Boomgard-Zagrodnik, a postdoc a WSU, for the OLYMPEX field campaign.
+Joe provided the foundation I needed to create my own parsivel processing flow, which was necessary considering I knew next to nothing about python when I started grad school.

 ## ParsivelPSDBUF_ND

-After using PyDSD,
-The general flow is that Reads in daily Parsivel netCDFs and calculates n(D) using
+The purpose of this script is to calculate N(D) using the methods presented in Tokay et al. 2014 and change the integration time.

+1. opens and reads the all the netCDF files for a specific date as a xarray dataset
+2. resamples data from an integration time of 10s to 1min (to be consistent with gauge/wx sensor obs)
+3. calculates N(D)
+4. creates a new dictionary
+5. Converts dictionary to a dataset and saves as a netCDF file (1 per date)

+Parameters included in the saved netCDF include
+1. N(D) (aka dsd in the script)
+   - coordinates: time, diameter
+3. Parsivel Spectrum (the 32x32 matrix)
+   -

 ## ParsivelPSDBUF_FittingPowerLaws_30mins